 Employers may design the plan to reimburse premiums and 213(d) eligible expenses, or an ICHRA can cover only premiums.
 When introduced, it was expected that an estimated 800,000 employers were expected to offer ICHRAs to more than 11 million employees and family members.

 An excepted benefit HRA (EBHRA), like an ICHRA, was introduced in 2020.
-Generally, an EBHRA allows employers who offer a group health plan to set aside up to $1,800 per year per employee to reimburse employees for out-of-pocket medical expenses and premiums for excepted benefit coverage, which includes dental coverage, vision coverage, COBRA premiums and short-term limited duration insurance (but excluding individual health insurance premiums).
+For 2024 plan years, an EBHRA allows employers who offer a group health plan to set aside up to $2,100 per year per employee to reimburse employees for out-of-pocket medical expenses and premiums for excepted benefit coverage, which includes dental coverage, vision coverage, COBRA premiums and short-term limited duration insurance (but excluding individual health insurance premiums).

 Any employee that is offered the group health plan is eligible to participate in an EBHRA, whether or not they’re enrolled in your group health plan.